frenkel/blog/_posts/2021-05-31-second-month-as-solo-founder.md

 ## Attracting More Visitors

 Besides using Bing Ads to attract visitors to the website, I also started to do this with Google Ads.
-Before starting Webindie I had a strong objection against this, but this was just the simplest way to get visitors to the site.
+Before starting my new business I had a strong objection against this, but this was just the simplest way to get visitors to the site.

 This was also the month where I started a blog on the Callcounter domain.
 I wrote something about [Ruby XML serializers](https://callcounter.eu/blog/choosing-rails-xml-serializer-for-your-api-in-2021) there for example, which attracted quite some visitors from Reddit.
 The total unique visitor count for that post count was somewhere around 200.